-4: Independence Day

-14: Summer Gold® Assessment Checkpoint

-25: Day # 220, Last day for 220-day programs, 4th Progress Report
+4: Independence Day holiday, 4K class closed 13: Summer Gold® Assessment Checkpoint 25: Day # 220, Last day for 220-day programs, 4th Progress Report, conference week

-Inclement Weather Make-Up Days: November 24, December 20, February 21 - SC First Steps 4K has designated 3 inclement weather days.
+Inclement Weather Make-Up Days: November 23, December 19, February 20 - SC First Steps 4K has designated 3 inclement weather days.
 In case of inclement weather, these days will become normal school days if needed.
 If no inclement weather make-up days are required, these days will be holidays for the 4K classes.
 Since there is a high likelihood these days will become school days, we encourage all NOT to plan trips or special events on these days.
 Adjustments are likely to be made during the year.
 For the most recent school calendar, visit https://scfirststeps.org/what-we-do/first-steps-4k/